Skip to main content

 Permissions

-• Organization – billing, users, global configuration, and organization-wide settings.
+• Organisation – billing, users, global configuration, and organisation-wide settings.

 • Application – application configuration, deployments, addons, and app-level operations.